Jester III Unit

 The Beauford H. Jester III Unit (J3) is a Texas Department of Criminal Justice (TDCJ) prison farm located in unincorporated Fort Bend County, Texas, United States.
 The unit is along U.S. Highway 90A, 4 mi east of central Richmond.
 The unit, which opened in July 1982 with about 940 acre of land, is co-located with Jester I Unit, Carol Vance Unit, and Jester IV Unit.
 Together with its trusty camp, it houses 1,131 inmates.

 The unit was named after Governor of Texas Beauford H. Jester, the namesake for the entire prison farm.
 Jester III opened in 1982.
 The land that Jester III sits on was purchased in 1885 by the state.

-In 2011 the prison's garment plant closed, and its operations were consolidated with the garment plant at Eastham Unit.
+In 2011 the prison's garment plant closed, and its operations were consolidated with the garment plant at the Wainwright Unit, formerly known as the Eastham Unit.

 In 2011 a middle school, James Bowie Middle School, and a strip commercial center opened across the street from Jester III and Jester IV Unit.